-Being someone’s hairstylist is of course riddled with benefits, but if you told me when I was in cosmetology school that I could potentially save a client’s life, I’m 99 percent sure I wouldn’t have believed you.
-But, today, I’d 100 percent believe you, and the Melanoma Foundation of New England (MFNE) is responsible.
+Being a hairstylist is packed full of lovely benefits (and crazy experiments and belly laughs, among other things), but if you told me when I was in cosmetology school that I could potentially save a future client’s life, I’m almost sure I wouldn’t have believed you.
+Today, though?
+I’d 100 percent believe you, thanks to the Melanoma Foundation of New England (MFNE).

 MFNE and the Harvard School of Public Health have teamed up to develop a program called The Skinny on Skin (S.O.S.)
-Its program educates haircare professionals across the country on how to spot suspicious lesions on a client’s skin and scalp.
-This is important because, on average, a person visits the dermatologist once a year — if that, yet they typically see a hairstylist every six to eight weeks.
+Its program, focused on melanoma detection, educates haircare professionals across the country on how to spot suspicious lesions on a client’s skin and scalp.
+This is revolutionary and massively important because, on average, a person visits the dermatologist once a year, if that, yet they typically visit their hairstylist every six to eight weeks.

 “Beauty Industry professionals are in a unique position to act as a line of defense for their clients.
 If we can use this program as a catalyst for opening the discussion about Melanoma with a client, we are doing our job as an awareness organization,” says Deb Girardi, Executive Director of the MFNE.